All lectures: Wednesday 1:30 in the afternoon – sharp

 If there is to be a cancellation due to weather, listen to WDEV 550 AM or WLVB 93.9 FM or call Town and Country Resort: 253-7595

-Kate Williams, executive director of the Northern Forest Canoe Trail will describe a 740-mile water trail tracing traditional Native American travel routes across New York, Vermont, Quebec, New Hampshire, and Maine.
+Karrie Thomas, Executive Director of Northern Forest Canoe Trail, will describe a 740-mile water trail tracing traditional Native American travel routes across New York, Vermont, Quebec, New Hampshire and Maine.

 Membership in your local OLLI (Osher Lifelong Learning Institute) entitles you to attend programs at any of the other 7 OLLI sites throughout Vermont, as well as EEE-Burlington (Elder Education Enrichment).
 Your active OLLI membership also entitles you to the discounted member rate for the OLLI programs on the UVM campus.
 Simply present your membership card during the corresponding semester.